 It is important that your personal data is kept accurate and up-to-date.
 If any of the personal data we hold about you changes, please keep us informed as long as we have that data.

-If you have any cause for complaint about our use of your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office.
+If you have any cause for complaint about our use of your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office and you have the right to file a complaint with the Office of the Privacy Commissioner of Canada.
 We would welcome the opportunity to resolve your concerns ourselves, however, so please contact us first, using the details in Part 15.

 6. What Data Do You Collect and How?